bexiturley/pands-project/README.md

 <p align="center">
 <img src=https://github.com/bexiturley/pands-project/blob/master/ronald-fisher.jpg width="200" height="250">

 Sir Ronald Aylmer Fisher was a statistician who studied in Cambridge.
 Throughout his life he published many texts which were significant in the field of statistics.
 This included Statistical Methods for Research Workers (1925) which was a handbook for the methods for the design and analysis of experiments.
 The contributions Fisher made included the development of methods suitable for small samples and the discovery of the precise distributions of many sample statistics.
 Fisher published “The design of experiments” (1935) and “Statistical tables” (1947).
-His books had a huge effect on agricultural research as they described the methods for evaluating the results of small sample experiments and for so laying our experimental trials as to minimise the disturbances due to heterogeneity of soils and the unavoidable irregularity of biological material.
+His books had a huge effect on agricultural research as they described the methods for evaluating the results of small sample experiments and so laying out experimental trials as to minimise the disturbances due to heterogeneity of soils and the unavoidable irregularity of biological material.
 This method was used throughout the world.
-In 1930, he published his theories about gene dominance and fitness which in The Genetical Theory of Natural Selection.
+In 1930, he published his theories about gene dominance and fitness in The Genetical Theory of Natural Selection.
 In 1936 Fisher authored the paper “The use of multiple measurements in taxonomic problems” as an example of linear discriminant analysis.
 The basic premise of LDA is that it tries to maximise the separation of two or more groups of samples.  https://www.youtube.com/watch?v=azXCzI57Yfc

 Fisher’s Iris Dataset refers to three species of iris; Iris Setosa, Iris Versicolour and Iris Virginica.
-50 random samples of each variation of the Iris were taken with measurements of the petals and sepals both of their width and length.
-All the data was looked at to create five columns in this dataset with the following variable names: Sepal.length, Sepal.width, Petal.length, Petal.width, and Species.
+50 random samples of each variation of the Iris were taken.
+Measurements of the petals and sepals width and length were recorded.
+All the data was looked at to create five columns in this dataset with the following variable names: Sepal length, Sepal width, Petal length, Petal width, and Species.
 The first four variables are real measurements made in centimetres.
 Two of the three species were collected in the Gaspé Peninsula, all from the same pasture, and picked on the same day and measured at the same time by the same person with the same apparatus.
 Fisher attempted to determine if it was possible to classify which species a flower belonged to from looking at the lengths and width of the petals and sepals.
 Here is a link to his actual paper on it http://rcs.chemometrics.ru/Tutorials/classification/Fisher.pdf

  :sparkles: It is also known as Andersons dataset as Edgar Anderson collected the data.  :sparkles: